A bill to amend the War Powers Resolution to provide for the use of military force against non-state actors.

 Length: 4 pages

-This bill was introduced on December 16, 2014, in a previous session of Congress, but was not enacted.
+This bill was introduced on December 16, 2014, in a previous session of Congress, but it did not receive a vote.

 Dec 16, 2014